 The Aventura art collection is a smattering of small limited editions and some unique site-specific commissions for the mall.
-There’s a light bias toward local artists, but Miami’s art scene is powerhouse enough so that the phrase doesn’t have the parochial “famous within state limits” meaning it usually does.
-FriendsWithYou, designers of a whimsical playground in the Aventura Mall, were from Miami but but they just achieved an unusual distinction for contemporary artists of having a float in the Macy’s Thanksgiving Day parade—on top of exhibitions in Korea, France, and Hong Kong.
+There’s a slight bias toward local artists, but Miami’s art scene is powerhouse enough so that the phrase doesn’t have the parochial “famous within state limits” meaning it usually does.
+FriendsWithYou, designers of a whimsical playground in the Aventura Mall, were from Miami but they just achieved an unusual distinction for contemporary artists of having a float in the Macy’s Thanksgiving Day parade—on top of exhibitions in Korea, France, and Hong Kong.

 Don’t forget to read:

 Perhaps the biggest surprise of having the art collection in the mall, says Soffer, has been the unexpected number of adults, rather than kids, who want to take pictures with the pieces.
-An outdoor fountain of spouting bronze gorillas and animals by The Haas Brothers is, if anything, even more popular when bad weather forces the mall to turn off the water—because fans can get much closer to the figures.
+An outdoor fountain of spouting bronze gorillas and animals by The Haas Brothers is if anything, even more, popular when bad weather forces the mall to turn off the water—because fans can get much closer to the figures.